Spring Garden Revival

 Integrated Pest Management & Plant Health Care Standards for Dennis's Climate Zone 7a

-Integrated Pest Management (IPM) is the standard for plant health care in Dennis's USDA Zone 7a.
-Begin with cultural controls: select plants adapted to local soils and climate, space them 12-18 inches apart for air circulation, and water at the base to avoid disease.
+Integrated Pest Management (IPM) is the standard for plant health in Dennis's USDA Zone 7a.
+Begin with cultural controls: select disease-resistant plants suited to local soils, space them 12-18 inches apart for air circulation, and water at the base to avoid leaf wetness.
 Mechanical controls include hand-weeding and shallow cultivation, while biological controls encourage beneficial insects like ladybugs.
 Chemical controls are a last resort, with organic options preferred.
-Common pests include Japanese beetles (June-July), slugs (moist soils), powdery mildew (late summer), aphids, and deer browsing.
-Commercial pesticide applicators must be licensed by the MA Dept Agricultural Resources, follow notification requirements, and observe re-entry intervals (12-24 hours).
-Sanitize tools with 70% isopropyl alcohol or 10% bleach solution for 30 seconds and dispose of diseased material in sealed bags to the landfill.
+Common pests include Japanese beetles (June-July), slugs in moist soils, powdery mildew on late-summer perennials, aphids, and deer browsing.
+All pesticide applications must comply with MA Dept Agricultural Resources licensing, notification, and record-keeping requirements, including a 12-24 hour re-entry interval.
+Sanitize tools with 70% isopropyl alcohol or 10% bleach for 30 seconds, and dispose of diseased material in sealed bags to the landfill.

 Seasonal Maintenance Calendar & Weather Coordination for Dennis's Growing Conditions